cbergmiller/bacpypes/README.md

 - Removal of asyncore dependecy and the bacpypes.core event loop in favour of asyncio
 - Refactored project structure (one class per module where feasible)
 - Reduction of multiple inheritance and overall amount of code (for easier maintenance)
-- PEP8 compliant code refactoring
+- PEP8 compliant code
-- Simplified asynchronous application API
+- Simplified asynchronous API

-This package will only run at Python 3.6 and above.
+This package will only be compatible at Python 3.6 and above.

 ## State of Development